fafa92/CellClub-Notebooks/README.md

 Integrated Multi-Omics Analysis

-This repository contains notebooks for integrating and analyzing multi-omics data, specifically focusing on RNA-seq, ATAC-seq, and spatial transcriptomics datasets.
+This repository contains notebooks for integrating and analyzing multi-omics data, specifically focusing on RNA-seq, ATAC-seq, Perturb-CITE-Seq, and spatial transcriptomics datasets.
 The integration is performed using advanced computational methods to provide a comprehensive view of gene expression, chromatin accessibility, and spatial localization.
 The key steps and methods used across the notebooks are:

 - Melanoma Study using Perturb-CITE-Seq
   - A combined therapeutic approach targeting COL1A1 and EIF4A for melanoma treatment.